falconry/falcon/docs/api/routing.rst

 Falcon's default routing engine is based on a decision tree that is first compiled into Python code, and then evaluated by the runtime.

+The :meth:`falcon.App.add_route` and :meth:`falcon.asgi.App.add_route` methods
-The :meth:`~.App.add_route` method is used to associate a URI template with a resource.
+are used to associate a URI template with a resource.
 Falcon then maps incoming requests to resources based on these templates.

 Falcon's default router uses Python classes to represent resources.
 In practice, these classes act as controllers in your application.
 They